Exordio/qt_AMS_TPK/README.md

 # qt_AMS_TPK

-Automated equipment accounting system at the enterprise is written in c ++, qt
+Automated equipment accounting system at the enterprise is written in c++, qt

 ---